-Such posts will have the functions described in Article 11.5 to 11.7 below.
+Such posts will have the functions described in to 11.7below.

-11.5 Management and Departmental Structure
+11.4 Structure

-The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of Officers.
+The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.

-11.6 Functions of the Head of Paid Service
+11.5 Functions of the Head of Paid Service

-11.6.1 Discharge of Functions by the Council
+11.5.1 Discharge of Functions by the Council

-The Head of Paid Service will keep under review the manner in which the discharge of the Council's functions is co-ordinated, the number and grade of Officers required for the discharge of functions and the organisation of Officers.
+The Head of Paid Service will keep under review the manner in which the discharge of the Council's functions is co-ordinated, the number and grade of officers required for the discharge of functions and the organisation of officers.

-11.6.2 Restrictions on Functions
+11.5.2 Restrictions on Functions

-The Head of Paid Service may not be the Monitoring Officer but may hold the post of Chief Finance Officer if a qualified accountant.
+The Head of Paid Service may not be the Monitoring Officer but may hold the post of Chief Financial Officer if a qualified accountant.

-11.7 Functions of the Monitoring Officer
+11.6 Functions of the Monitoring Officer

-11.7.1 Maintaining the Constitution
+11.6.1 Maintaining the Constitution

-The Monitoring Officer will maintain an up-to-date version of the Constitution and will ensure that it is widely available for consultation by Members, Officers and the public.
+The Monitoring Officer will maintain an up-to-date version of the Constitution and will ensure that it is widely available for consultation by Members, staff and the public.

-11.7.2 Ensuring Lawfulness and Fairness of Decision-Making
+11.6.2 Ensuring Lawfulness and Fairness of Decision Making

-After consulting with the Head of Paid Service and Chief Finance Officer, the Monitoring Officer will report to the Council if he considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
+After consulting with the Head of Paid Service and Chief Finance Officer, the Monitoring Officer will report to the full Council, if he or she considers that any proposal, decision or omission would give rise to unlawfulness or if any decision or omission has given rise to maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.

-11.7.3 Supporting the Policy, Finance and Development Committee in respect of the Code of Conduct
+11.6.3 Supporting the Policy Finance and Development Committee in respect of the Code of Conduct

-- The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Policy, Finance and Development. - (ii) Notwithstanding the duty of confidentiality, the Monitoring Officer shall be at liberty to disclose any information relating to the Council's affairs, and provide copies of any records or documents belonging to the Council to the Policy, Finance and Development for the purposes of assessment, review, investigation or determination of a complaint against a Member. - (iii) The Monitoring Officer will maintain the Register of Interests for Councillors and the Register of Gifts and Hospitality.
+- The Monitoring Officer will contribute to the promotion and maintenance of high standards of conduct through provision of support to the Policy, Finance and Development. - (ii) Notwithstanding the duty of confidentiality, the Monitoring Officer shall be at liberty to disclose any information relating to the Council's affairs, and provide copies of any records or documents belonging to the Council to the Policy finance and Development, for the purposes of investigation or determination of a complaint against a Member. - (iii) The Monitoring Officer will maintain the Register of Interests for Councillors and the Register of Gifts and Hospitality.

-11.7.4 Conducting Investigations
+11.6.4 Conducting Investigations

-The Monitoring Officer will conduct investigations into matters and carry out any other actions as directed by the Policy, Finance and Development Committee and make reports or recommendations in respect of them to the Policy, Finance and Development Committee.
+The Monitoring Officer will conduct investigations into matters and carry out any other actions as directed by the Policy Finance and Development Committee and make reports or recommendations in respect of them to the Policy Finance and Development Committee.

-11.7.5 Proper Officer for Access to Information
+11.6.5 Proper Officer for Access to Information